eove/.github/pull_request_template.md

 # How to test

-_TODO_ Select one option
+_TODO_ Select one of the following option

 All the tests of the referring issue has been automated

+_or_

-Some tests couldn't be automated :
+A few tests couldn't be automated:
 - test1
 - test2

-# How was it test
+# How was it tested

 _TODO_ automated test only ?
 V&V ran some scenarios ?
 Any other meaning full detail